 Anyway, this is enough for today and thanks so much Angela and Becca for having me!

 Hope y’all learned a lot and will visit my blog for all you wanted to know about craft, social media, branding and more.
 I also teach virtual classes over at my company W.A.N.A.
 International.
 If you’re ready to take that jump and seriously up your game?
 I’m bringing the ADVANCED classes, and if today’s post FIRED you up?
 I strongly recommend my upcoming class (an ideal compliment to our topic)— Understanding the Antagonist.

 For those who’d like a peek at my fiction, I have a romantic suspense novella which is part of the Falling for the Billionaire Box Set.
 My contribution is Deadline.
 My romantic suspense The Devil’s Dance will be re-released within the next few weeks so I hope y’all stay in touch!

-Kristen Lamb is an international speaker, award-winning blogger and creator of the top resource for author branding in the digital age, Rise of the Machines–Human Authors in a Digital World.
+Kristen Lamb is an international speaker, award-winning blogger and creator of the top resource for author branding in the digital age, Rise of the Machines–Human Authors in a Digital World (affiliate link).
 She’s also the author of the #1 best-selling books We Are Not Alone–The Writer’s Guide to Social Media and Are You There, Blog?
 It’s Me, Writer.

 Kristen has now returned to her first love…MURDER.
 Fictional murder.
 Jeez!
 Her debut romantic suspense, The Devil’s Dance is positive proof she watches way more Discovery ID than is probably healthy.